Brazil (1985 film): Plot

 At work, Sam is chastised by his new boss Mr Warrenn for his lack of productivity.
-Sam returns home to find that Spoor and Dowser have repossessed his apartment.
-Tuttle appears in secret and helps Sam exact revenge on the two Central Services workers by filling their environment suits with raw sewage.
-Jill finds Sam outside his apartment, and the two take refuge in Ida's unoccupied home, where they share their first kiss.
-Sam falsifies government records to indicate her death, allowing her to escape pursuit.
-The two spend the night together, but in the morning are apprehended by the government at gunpoint.
+He returns home to find that Spoor and Dowser have repossessed his apartment.
+Tuttle appears in secret and helps him exact revenge on the two Central Services workers by filling their environment suits with raw sewage.
+Jill finds him outside his apartment, and the two take refuge in Ida's unoccupied home, where they share their first kiss.
+He falsifies government records to indicate her death, allowing her to escape pursuit.
+The two spend the night together, but in the morning are apprehended by government agents at gunpoint.

 Sam learns that Jill was killed during his arrest.
-Charged with treason for abusing his new position, Sam is restrained in a chair in a large, empty cylindrical room, to be tortured by his old friend Jack Lint.
+Charged with a number of crimes, he is restrained in a chair in a large, empty cylindrical room, to be tortured by his old friend Jack Lint.
 As Jack is about to start the torture, Tuttle and other members of the resistance break into the Ministry, shooting Jack, rescuing Sam and blowing up the Ministry building.
 Sam and Tuttle flee together, but Tuttle mysteriously disappears amid a mass of scraps of paperwork from the destroyed building.

 Sam stumbles into the funeral of Ida's friend, who has died following botched cosmetic surgery.

-Sam discovers that his mother now resembles Jill and is too busy being fawned over by young men to care about her son's plight.
-Government agents disrupt the funeral, and Sam falls into the open casket.
+He discovers that his mother now resembles Jill and is too busy being fawned over by young men to care about her son's plight.
+Government agents disrupt the funeral, and he falls into the open casket.
 Through a black void, he lands in a street from his daydreams and tries to escape police and monsters by climbing a pile of flex-ducts.
 Opening a door, he passes through it and is surprised to be in a truck driven by Jill.
 The two leave the city together.

 However, this "happy ending" is a delusion: it is revealed that Sam is still strapped to the torture chair.
-Realising that Sam has been permanently driven insane, Jack and Mr Helpmann declare him a lost cause and leave the room.
-Sam remains in the chair, smiling and humming "Aquarela do Brasil" to himself.
+Realising that he has been permanently driven insane after a frontal lobotomy, Jack and Mr Helpmann declare him a lost cause and leave the room.
+He remains in the chair, smiling and humming "Aquarela do Brasil" to himself.